trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 Full indexers process and write all data from blocks, from simple transactions to validator's node software versions.
 Blockchain explorers commonly use them to provide users with advanced blockchain analytics and allow them to search for any type of on-chain data.
-Also, those who host full indexers often offer public APIs that other projects can use without hosting the indexer themselves.
+Also, those who host full indexers can offer public APIs that other projects can use without hosting the indexer themselves.

 You can get data from these full indexers, which allow you to find almost any information in the Tezos blockchain: